fastify/fastify/docs/Reference/TypeScript.md

 Also it has the advantage to use the defined type within your handlers (including pre-validation, etc.).

-Here are some options how to achieve this.
+Here are some options on how to achieve this.

 #### Fastify Type Providers